About this Notice

 - profile data such as the products and services you use and your interests and preferences

-- if you contact us by any means, including by telephone, we will keep a record of that correspondence and the information that you provide to us in that correspondence
+- if you contact us by any means we will keep a record of that correspondence and the information that you provide to us in that correspondence

 - information that you provide when completing surveys that will be used for research purposes, although you do not have to take part in our surveys